AaronRocinante/biotool/README.md

     search(...)
         search(filename, number_to_search, num_header_lines=1, field_index=0, sep=' \t')

-        binary search for the line containing number_to_search in a sorted file each of whose lines contain a number
+        binary search for the line containing number_to_search in a sorted file each of whose lines contains a number at the 0-based field_index
         :type filename: str
         :type number_to_search: int
         :param num_header_lines: number of header lines to skip